matter-labs/zksync-web-era-docs/README.md

 ```

 - If your tutorial contains images, make sure to compress them using https://squoosh.app/ before adding them to the `docs/assets/images` folder.
-- Finally, create a pull request.
+- Finally, create a PR.

 ### Deployment

 The `main` branch is automatically deployed to <https://console.firebase.google.com/u/0/project/aqwzx-zksync-v2-docs>

-Deploying
-will do the following:
+Deploying does the following:

-- install node modules;
+- Installs node modules.
-- prepare, test, and build documentation;
+- Prepares, tests, and builds documentation.
-- afterwards everything contained in the `dist` folder will be deployed as a static website.
+- Deploys everything contained in the `dist` folder as a static website.

 ```bash
 yarn zk-ci-prepare